TazzCN/WeatherApp/README.md

 ## Reflections

-This project took around 2.5 hours excluding commenting and writing the readme.
+This project took around 2.5 hours to make excluding commenting and writing the readme.

-If I had more time I would have spent more time on writing tests.
-I setup the sturucture of how I would like it to be.
+If I had more time I would written more tests.
+I made a start on setting up the sturucture of how I would like it to be.

 I also had more ideas for how to expand the app such as introducing real live weather data from an API.

-The Application was built with the use of an API in mind for the future or any sources for data.
+The Application was built with the idea of using an API or any sources of data in the future.